HanWenfang/GoKrist/README.md

 GoKrist
 =======

-GoKrist is a character game.
+GoKrist is a character game Engine.